-Meet R, our September Young Adult of the Month!
+Meet "A", our October Young Adult of the Month!

-R’s apartment does not have a closet, so all of her and her children’s clothing are in bags and bins on the floor.
-She is desperately in need of dressers to store their clothing.
-R has a lot of other items she needs for her apartment, including large furniture items, household necessities, and items for her baby.
-She needs a new, good quality car seat for her youngest, as well as a stroller.
+"A" is in need of a lot of items for her apartment, including a couch, night stands, bedding, kitchen supplies, and cleaning supplies.
 All of these items are on her Amazon Wish List, or a monetary donation can be made to be put toward her larger, more expensive items.

-Items can be purchased from R's Amazon wish list and shipped directly to Fostering Futures.
-Monetary donations can be made at the bottom of this page via Paypal or on our Facebook page.
+Items can be purchased from "A"'s Amazon wish list and shipped directly to Fostering Futures.
+Monetary donations can be made at the bottom of this page via Paypal, or on our Facebook page.

 Your support and contributions will help us to purchase needed items for our young adult of the month.
 Help us give this young person a positive start as they prepare to age out of foster care.